tozny/e3db-java/README.md

 ```

 Note that the `Void` type means that the `Result` passed to `handle`
-represents whether an error occurred or not, and nothign else.
+represents whether an error occurred or not, and nothing else.
 Sharing
 operations do not return any useful information on success.